-I was left on my own for the next step which was to add icing to the cake crumbs.
+I was left on my own for the next step: adding icing to the cake crumbs.

-As I scooped it in, Grandma’s speech came back and she wanted to know why we didn’t just put the frosting on the cake–after-all, it had been beautiful.
-The answer, ‘We’re making cake pops.”
+As I scooped it in, Grandma’s speech came back, and she wanted to know why we didn’t just put the frosting on the cake–after all, it had been beautiful.
+The answer is, ‘We’re making cake pops.”

 We mixed it until it looked like this:

 We were on a roll.
-Literally.
-The instructions told us to roll the “dough” into balls and place in the refrigerator.
+Literally, the instructions told us to roll the “dough” into balls and place them in the refrigerator.

 Grandma thought it was disgusting.
 I tend to agree with her often.

 We measured out a Tablespoon of dough and then rolled it.
-Once it was “round” we put it on a cookie sheet lined with waxed paper and then popped it into the refrigerator.
+Once it was “round,” we put it on a cookie sheet lined with waxed paper and popped it into the refrigerator.